BlockchainCommons/www.blockchaincommons.com/_posts/2025-04-02-open-integrity.md

 ## Using Open Integrity Now

-Open Integrity is available at the [openintegrityproject repo](https://github.com/openintegrityproject).
+Open Integrity is available at the [OpenIntegrityProject repo](https://github.com/OpenIntegrityProject).
 Though it's still in development, you can get started with it right now.

 You should do so if you have a use case for Open Integrity such as: